MiddelkoopT/MIS-2018-Fall/ReadMe.md

 Material Copyright 2017 by Timothy Middelkoop.
 Sourcecode licensed under the Apache License, Version 2.0.
 Documentation licensed under CC by SA 3.0.

+All cases of academic dishonesty will be handled in accordance with university policies and regulations.
+The minimum penalty for a reported academic honesty violation in this module is a zero on the assignment.

 ### Objective
 This module is designed to teach students principles, methods, design aspects, and security implications of information technology systems